Juan Martín del Potro: 2006: Top 100

-In February, del Potro played his first ATP tour event in Viña del Mar, where he defeated Albert Portas, before losing to Fernando González in the second round.
+In February, del Potro played his first ATP Tour event in Viña del Mar, where he defeated Albert Portas, before losing to Fernando González in the second round.
 Later, seeded seventh, he won the Copa Club Campestre de Aguascalientes by defeating the likes of Dick Norman and Thiago Alves, before beating Sergio Roitman in the final.

-Del Potro qualified for the main draw of his first Grand Slam in the 2006 French Open at the age of 17.
+Del Potro qualified for the main draw of his first major in the 2006 French Open at the age of 17.
 He lost in the opening round to former French Open champion and 24th seed Juan Carlos Ferrero.
-Having received a wild card, he reached the quarterfinals of the ATP event in Umag, Croatia, where he lost in three sets to the eventual champion, Stanislas Wawrinka.
+Having received a wildcard, he reached the quarterfinals of the ATP event in Umag, Croatia, where he lost in three sets to the eventual champion, Stanislas Wawrinka.
 In Spain, he participated in the Open Castilla y León Challenger tournament held in Segovia, defeating top seed Fernando Verdasco in the quarterfinals and Benjamin Becker in the final.

-Del Potro qualified for his first US Open in 2006, after being seeded ninth in the qualifying stages, where he beat Brian Vahaly, Wayne Arthurs, and Daniel Köllerer in straight sets.
-In the US Open, he lost in the first round to fellow qualifier Alejandro Falla of Colombia in four sets.
-He went on to qualify for his first ATP Masters Series tournament in Spain, the Mutua Madrileña Madrid Open, where he lost in the first round to Joachim Johansson.
-After receiving a wild card thanks to Roger Federer, he reached the quarterfinals of the 2006 Davidoff Swiss Indoors in Basel, Switzerland; defeating lucky loser Tobias Clemens in the first round and George Bastl in the second round, before losing to the eventual runner-up Fernando González in three sets.
-Del Potro finished 2006 as the youngest player in the top 100 at 18 years, 2 months.
+Del Potro qualified for his first US Open in 2006, where he lost in the first round to fellow qualifier Alejandro Falla of Colombia in four sets.
+He qualified for his first ATP Masters Series tournament in Spain, the Madrid Open, where he lost in the first round to Joachim Johansson.
+After receiving a wild card thanks to Roger Federer, he reached the quarterfinals of the 2006 Swiss Indoors in Basel, defeating lucky loser Tobias Clemens in the first round and George Bastl in the second round, before losing to the eventual runner-up Fernando González in three sets.
+Del Potro finished 2006 as the youngest player in the top 100, aged 18 years, 2 months.